accelazh/accelazh.github.io/_posts/2015-06-16-Understanding-NP-Complete.md

   4. So, if circuit satisfiability problem is solved, we know whether `y` exists, thus solving `C`.
 This means circuit satisfiability problem is equal or harder than any other NP problem.

+An NP-complete problem is the hardest problem in NP set.
+The true magic is that, later people found many other problems are no less harder than the circuit satisfiability problem (proved by problem reduction, see below); i.e. they are off the same hardness.
+So the truth of NP-complete set is that

+  1. NP-complete problems are the hardest in the NP set

+  2. There are many NP-complete problems, and they are of the same hardness.

 ### To prove a NP-complete problem